Loft Conversion Builders in Greenwich (SE10, SE3)

 Loft Conversions Tip for Greenwich Homeowners

 Listed buildings in Greenwich need Listed Building Consent for any loft conversion, and the conservation team will want to see that the character of the building is preserved.
 For non-listed properties, the Greenwich Masterplan design guide has specific recommendations for dormer proportions and materials.
-Roof tiles in Greenwich vary from Welsh slate on Georgian properties to plain clay tiles on Victorians — the dormer cladding needs to match the existing roof to avoid a planning objection.
+Roof tiles in Greenwich vary from Welsh slate on Georgian properties to plain clay tiles on Victorians, so the dormer cladding needs to match the existing roof to avoid a planning objection.

-Three patterns cover most of what we build in SE10 and SE3.
-Hip-to-gable on a Victorian or Edwardian semi around Vanbrugh Park and Westcombe Park is the most common Greenwich project.
-The semis have hipped roofs that suit hip-to-gable conversions — the sloping side roof is replaced with a vertical gable wall built up in matching London stock brick, and a rear dormer creates a full-width master bedroom with en-suite.
-Cost is £55,000-£85,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Hip-to-gable is the most common Greenwich project, and the Victorian and Edwardian semis around Vanbrugh Park and Westcombe Park in SE3 are well suited to it.
+The sloping side roof is replaced with a vertical gable wall built up in matching London stock brick; a rear dormer creates a full-width master bedroom with en-suite.
+The work covers structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
 Build time 12-14 weeks.
-Semi-detached properties qualify for the 50 cubic metre Class B permitted development allowance.
-The single party wall (attached side only) simplifies the process — no party wall agreement needed on the detached side where the hip becomes a gable.
-Rear dormer on a Victorian terrace around Greenwich South Street and the streets towards Charlton is the second pattern.
-Cut-roof Victorian construction with 2.4-2.6 metres at the ridge.
-A rear dormer creates a master bedroom with en-suite within the existing roofline.
-Cost is £48,000-£72,000.
+Semi-detached properties qualify for the 50 cubic metre Class B permitted development allowance, and the single party wall (attached side only) keeps the process straightforward.
+Rear dormer on a Victorian terrace around Greenwich South Street and the streets towards Charlton is a tighter footprint.
 Build time 10-12 weeks.
-The 40 cubic metre Class B terraced allowance applies, except where Maritime Greenwich World Heritage Site buffer zone or conservation area constraints apply.
-Mansard or hip-to-gable on a Grade II listed Georgian terrace along Crooms Hill, Maze Hill, or Park Vista is the third pattern.
-Listed Building Consent is required.
-Mansards are prohibited within the Maritime Greenwich World Heritage Site core because they change the roof profile against the Outstanding Universal Value of the Site; hip-to-gable with rear dormer is usually the only consentable option.
-Cost is £85,000-£140,000 reflecting heritage materials (Welsh slate, lead flashing, lime mortar) and the Listed Building Consent process.
-Build time 18-26 weeks including consent.
+Cut-roof construction with 2.4-2.6 metres at the ridge creates enough volume for a master bedroom with en-suite.
+The 40 cubic metre Class B terraced allowance applies, except where the Maritime Greenwich World Heritage Site buffer zone or a conservation area applies.

-Royal Borough of Greenwich process and project management
+Royal Borough of Greenwich process from survey to Building Control sign-off

-Greenwich falls under the Royal Borough of Greenwich.
-Permitted development under Class B covers loft conversions on non-listed, non-conservation properties within volume limits — 40 cubic metres for terraced and 50 cubic metres for semi-detached or detached.
-We submit a Lawful Development Certificate (£103, 6-8 weeks at Royal Borough of Greenwich) on permitted development projects.
-For listed or conservation area projects, full planning at £206 plus Listed Building Consent applies and the council typically determines applications in 8-12 weeks.
-A Greenwich loft conversion involves 9-15 trades over 10-26 weeks (longer for listed projects): structural steel install, joist and floor structure, dormer or gable carcassing, brick build-up matched to existing London stock with lime mortar pointing on heritage projects, Welsh slate or matching tile roofing with lead flashing, traditional sash or casement dormer windows on listed properties (Velux rooflights and FENSA casement on standard projects), insulation (150mm PIR between rafters plus 50mm under to U-value 0.18 W/m²K under Building Regulations Part L, with conservation derogations on listed roof fabric where compliance harms heritage), staircase joinery (with care for original timber staircase preservation on listed properties), plastering (lime-based on listed properties to BS EN 459), NICEIC electrics (BS 7671), en-suite plumbing, decoration.
-Listed projects add a heritage consultant and conservation-specialist architect.
-We assign one project manager from survey through handover with photo updates.
-Fire safety follows Building Regulations Part B — protected escape route with FD30 fire doors on every habitable room along the route to the front door, mains-wired interlinked smoke alarms on every floor, 30-minute fire-resistant floor construction.
-On listed properties, original panelled doors are upgraded to FD30 with intumescent strip and concealed door closer rather than replaced.
-Stair design follows Building Regulations Part K — 2 metres minimum headroom, 42 degree maximum pitch.
-Fixed-price contracts cover labour, materials, structural engineer calculations (£700-£1,500 for the design pack; £1,500-£3,000 for listed structural redesign), Building Control fees (£450-£800 at Royal Borough of Greenwich), FENSA glazing registration, party wall surveyor coordination, Listed Building Consent application costs, conservation-specialist architect coordination, FD30 escape route door upgrades, and the Lawful Development Certificate or planning fee.
+A Greenwich loft conversion involves 9-15 trades over 10-26 weeks (longer for listed projects): structural steel, joist and floor structure, dormer or gable carcassing, brick build-up matched to existing London stock, Welsh slate or matching tile roofing with lead flashing, windows and rooflights, insulation (150mm PIR between rafters plus 50mm under, U-value 0.18 W/m²K under Building Regulations Part L, with conservation derogations on listed roof fabric), staircase joinery, plastering, NICEIC electrics (BS 7671), en-suite plumbing, and decoration.
+Fire safety follows Building Regulations Part B: protected escape route with FD30 fire doors on every habitable room along the route to the front door, mains-wired interlinked smoke alarms on every floor, 30-minute fire-resistant floor construction.
+On listed SE10 properties, original panelled doors are upgraded to FD30 with intumescent strip and concealed closer rather than replaced.
+We assign one project manager from survey through handover.

 Loft Conversions in Greenwich: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer